CodeVA-Curriculum/rath-python/src/routes/modules/module-1.md

 ---
 title: 1.
 Speaking & Listening
-description: This module introduces three fundamental tenets of computing--input, output, and storage.
-Every computing device or piece of software that you use can do these three things, and so our interactive narratives will need to as well.
-In practice, we will use these three things to create software that can speak with and listen to the reader/user.
+description: This module introduces two fundamental tenets of computing--input& output.
+Every computing device or piece of software that you use can do these two things, and so our interactive narratives will need to as well.
+In practice, we will use these input and output to create software that can speak with and listen to the reader/user.
 previous: module-0
 layout: module
 ---